ashutoshmjain/gita/src/continuum.md

 One important distinction needs to be made here, Sometimes when "No" is represented by "0" , it appears as if "0" is nothing.
 That is not true.
 Nothing means absence of both 0 and 1 .
 Absence of signal .
 In a way time is history of one computing bit.

-### Every point in the information field has a information space - kinda memory of that point
+### Every point in the information field has a information space.
-### Information Fields of many spatial dimensions can co-exist.
+Information Fields of many spatial dimensions can co-exist in a single dimension of time.
 That means if you have two spatial dimensions , you don't need two more dimensions for time.
-In a multi-dimensional scenario , think a dimension as as a channel feeding some information to an intersection on timelines.Information can comein from any channel, history registers from any channel.
+In a multi-dimensional scenario , think a dimension as as a channel feeding some information to an intersection on timelines.Information can come in from any channel, history registers from any channel.
+More the dimensions, the information block gets bigger.
 ### In a way , Time is universal memory.
 ### 1d information fields are infinite
 because there is no way to tell where to purge the memory, for that you need 2d time info field which by design becomes dualistic.
 And second because there is no way to tell how big a dimension can be.